FAQ's

 Will I need to buy anything else?

 All fixings required are supplied and will be delivered with your product.
-Details of tools required are advised within the installation manual.
+Details of tools required are advised in the installation manuals.

-What should I do if items arrived with parts missing or damaged?
+What should I do if my items arrive with parts missing or damaged?

 What if an item is out of stock?

-If an item is out of stock we will inform you straight away.
-You can either wait until the item becomes available, choose an alternative item or receive a full refund.
+If an item is out of stock we will inform you straight away and no payment will be taken.
+You can either wait until the item becomes available or choose an alternative item.

 Do you provide installation?